 The resurrection is the ultimate resolution of the question of who’s in charge.

 The surprise of the resurrection is that the people who seemed to be in charge on Friday turned out not to be in charge.

 Resurrection demonstrates that in this Christ – the one who has come to bring life, abundant life, life unending – God has defeated and is destroying death.

 Death is not the last word.

-One more thing – resurrection is not just about what happens when we die.
+One final thing – resurrection is not just about what happens when we die.

 Not sci-fy.
-Not children’s tales.
-Not our normal cycles of living.
-It’s a whole new thing.
+Not nature’s beautiful cycles.
+Not our normal human nature.
+It’s a whole new way of living.

 We are buried into Christ’s death and raised to walk/to live/to exist in a whole new life, a whole new plain of existence – right here, right now.

 Each of us, all of us who die to ourselves, who let go of life as we have defined it; all of us who allow God’s resurrection power to change us and move us and motivate us and shape us – we too are brought into a whole new category of existence.